Welcome Second Year Students!

 Continue to update your resume as you take on new courses, extracurricular activities and internships.
 Consider getting involved in leadership roles on campus, whether it is for a sports team, a club or an on-campus job.

 Career and Professional Development provides students access to Big Interview.
 Use Big Interview to learn and practice your interview skills, whether you’re interviewing for an internship, a job or graduate school.

-If you have declared or changed your major, be sure to update your Career Maverick profile.
+Update your Handshake profile.
 Upload your most current resume and have it approved.

 Start Looking for Internships